Inca Trail Trek

-It’s the final day of our hike today, and we’ll be going out in style!
-We’ll be rising before dawn and heading to the Sun Gate where we’ll catch the first views of Machu Picchu being lit up by a glorious sunrise.
+We’ll rise before dawn today and head to the Sun Gate where we’ll catch the first views of Machu Picchu being lit up by a glorious sunrise.
 Once there we’ll hike down to the site itself and enjoy a guided tour.
-You’ll be blown away by this Incan structure, it’s one of the new Seven Wonders of the World and definitely one to tick off your list of ‘must-dos’.
 You’ll discover the Temple of the Sun and the Room of the Three Windows and have some time to explore!
-Once our tour is finished we’ll board a train to Ollantaytambo and then hop into our private vehicle to make the journey back to Cusco where we’ll check into our hotel and enjoy a well earned rest!
+Once our tour is finished we’ll board a train to Ollantaytambo and then make the journey back to Cusco.

 Day 7: Depart from Cusco

-There are not scheduled activities today so you’re free to depart whenever you want to.
+There are not scheduled activities today so you’re free to depart whenever you want.
 Be sure to swap details with your group – you’ve shared an epic experience with them, and what an experience it’s been!
-You’ve hiked the iconic Inca Trail, seen legendary Machu Picchu and discovered some of Peru’s most picturesque views.
-Amazing!

 - In-country transport as per itinerary

 - Guided Inca Trail* Hike